bright/new-www/_posts/2017-10-31-working-with-ios-in-app-purchases.md

     ![image](/images/working-with-ios-in-app-purchases/sandbox-user.png)

-4. Click **+** icon and fill test account details.
+4. Click **+** icon and fill the test account details.
 Keep the credentials.

-    You can use a fake email address for testing (an easy one), but **Apple might send you an e-mail to verify the test account** and using fake account you won't be able to do that so you'll need to create another one because purchases from unverified account will always fail.
+    You can use a fake email address for testing (an easy one), but **Apple might send you an email to verify the test account** and by using a fake account you won't be able to do that so you'll need to create another one because purchases from an unverified account will always fail.

 ## Project configuration